-Bemittened Bernie Sanders: The meme that rang around the world
+Bemittened Bernie: The meme that rang around the world

 Other takes were more overtly political:

-Here Sanders is pictured in what could be the alleged hookah bar in Russian President Vladimir Putin’s gigantic palace recently uncovered in an investigation by jailed opposition leader Alexei Navalny:
+Here Sanders is pictured in what could be the alleged hookah bar in Russian President Vladimir Putin’s gigantic palace, recently uncovered in an investigation by jailed opposition leader Alexei Navalny:

-The memes have kept coming, as the shot of Sanders seen around the world has come to epitomize the strangeness of the Internet and the practice of politics in the digital age.
+The memes keep coming, and the shot of Sanders seen around the world has come to epitomize the strangeness of the Internet — and of politics in the digital age.

-“When for 50 years you try to become president and my photographer comes and in one picture makes you the most famous among the world’s presidents.”

 This report has been updated.